killy10o10/ToDo-List-Review/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# ToDo list App Rview
+# ToDo list App Review

 > This is a simple HTML /CSS and JavaScript project on list of To Do tasks.
 This simple web page is built using webpack and served by a webpack dev server